nikolae/portfolio/_posts/2023-07-01-high-speed-electrical-analysis.markdown

 ### Solution Benefits

-Overall, the my solution delivered the following benefits:
+Overall, the solution delivered the following benefits:

 -   High-speed data acquisition, which provides a more accurate representation of the effects individual experiments may have on the grid
 -   Correlated data from synchronized systems distributed throughout the ESIF, enabling researchers to better understand multi-lab experiments and characterize the building's electrical profile